pyodide/pyodide/docs/development/testing.md

 3. This serves the `dist` directory of the Pyodide project on port 8000.

-   - To serve a different directory, use the `--dist_dir` argument followed by the path of the directory.
+   - To serve a different directory, use the `--dist-dir` argument followed by the path of the directory.
    - To serve on a different port, use the `--port` argument followed by the desired port number.
 Make sure that the port passed in `--port` argument